 Theatres are generally very well kept places and littering is frowned upon.
 Certain theatres have bars and some of these are the best in the city.
 Naturally, audience members are inclined to visit them and carry a beverage to the show.
-While it is not necessarily frowned upon, do ensure that you keep a track of the bottles and glasses you bring to your seat.
+While that is perfectly fine, do ensure that you keep a track of the bottles and glasses you bring to your seat.
 Once the show has concluded, ensure that you dispose of the litter.

 18. Bring a jacket or a light sweater

-Theatres can get chilly once the show begins, this is due to the fact that performers need to keep cool.
-The harsh stage lights along with their performance can make it tough for them to perform to their best.
-You should get a light sweater or purchase a show-themed sweatshirt to keep warm.
+Theatres can get quite chilly because of teh air conditioning throughout the year.
+This is also done because performers need to keep cool as the harsh stage lights can make it tough for them to perform.
+You should get a light sweater or wrap to keep warm.

 19. Do your research

 It is important that you read reviews and critical responses of the shows in order to get a good idea of what to expect from them.
 Certain performances can feature lighting and sound systems that might trigger people with light and sound sensitivity.
-There are other shows that take the comical tune to something that is suited to younger audiences, hence it is advisable to read reviews before bringing the elderly and children to shows.
+There are other shows that may have content warnings, hence it is advisable to read reviews before getting tickets, especially for the elderly or the children.